 Briffault’s Law states: “The female, not the male, determines all the conditions of the animal family.
 Where the female can derive no benefit from association with the male, no such association takes place” (Briffault, The Mothers, Vol. I, p.
 191).
-The idea entails that essentially women have power of whether or not a relationship takes place.
-The belief is that women search to understand if the benefits outweigh the cost.
-If the benefits exceed the costs, women agree to enter into a relationship.
+This idea essentially asserts that females determine whether or not a relationship takes place.
+The belief is that they search to understand if the benefits outweigh the costs.
+If the benefits exceed the costs, females agree to enter into a relationship.

 A woman may promise to continue a relationship with a man based on the idea that she will receive a benefit from him in the present.
 Once that benefit is provided, her promise is nullified.
-For example, a woman might promise to sleep with a man once she feels he has shown he loves her.
+For example, a woman might promise to sleep with a man once she feels he has shown that he loves her.
 Even if the man reveals his love through certain desirable behaviors, a woman may decide to not follow through with her initial promise.

 A man’s promise of a future benefit will not secure a woman for long.
 The wait for the benefit has to be short and it all depends on how much the woman trusts him.
-For example, a man asks a woman for a loan, promising that he will double what she’s given him and in turn he will be able to care for her.
+For example, if a man asks a woman for a loan, promising that he will double what she’s given him and in turn he will be able to care for her.
 In order for the woman to stay in the relationship, the woman has to have trust for the man and he must not keep her waiting for long.

 Briffault’s law does make some sense in evolutionary terms.
 However, it can sound a bit superficial.
 On a relational level, Briffault’s law brings up the idea of weighing cost versus benefits.
-Especially in the dating phase, that idea is really relevant.
-Individuals learn about others and decide whether or not they want to enter into a relationship based on what they perceive to be the benefits.
+Especially in the dating phase, that idea is clearly relevant.
+Individuals learn about each other and decide whether or not they want to enter into a relationship based on what they perceive to be the benefits.